Admin and super admin roles in Asana

 Super admin vs admin

-Please note that both super admins and admins are only available to Premium+ organizations and divisions.
+Please note that both super admins and admins are only available to Premium, Business and Enterprise organizations and divisions.
 If you need to access additional controls, proceed with the super admin verification process.

 Super admins are usually IT administrators of an organization.
 They oversee capabilities such as SCIM and organization-wide password reset.